 Nowadays, FUE is used for those who suffer from male pattern baldness, and it is a method of achieving a hair transplant without an incision on the back of the head.
 Hair transplants have been done since the 1950s, but some patients were dissatisfied with their operations because of scars or other visible signs that they had undergone surgery.

 In FUE, each follicular unit has its blood supply and nerve endings, which means that the doctor will extract a sufficient number of grafts without damaging surrounding tissue, reducing discomfort and recovery time.
-FUE hair transplant is expert subject matter and its outcome highly depends on the surgeon that you will choose.
-If you are looking for experienced FUE hair transplant in London then ahiclinic is highly recommended.
+FUE hair transplant is an expert subject matter and its outcome highly depends on the surgeon that you will choose.
+If you are looking for an experienced FUE hair transplant in London then ahiclinic is highly recommended.

 How Does Fue Hair Transplant Work?

 Follicular units containing between 1 – 4 hairs are used for FUE.
 The process is completely natural, so it doesn’t feel like anything has been implanted into your body.
 A punch-shaped instrument with a sharp circular edge is used, and each follicular unit (1 – 4 hairs) is carefully cut and removed.

 The instruments used for FUE are very precise so that there is no unnecessary damage to the surrounding tissue.
 Still, they are very delicate, so it takes patience and precision to ensure that the process goes well.
 You will feel some discomfort, and it might be a little bit painful for some people, but this is generally minimal.

 What is the Difference Between FUE and FUT?